 When Alzheimer's patients get an infection it can effect their behavior.
 Basically, they become harder to handle, less there, or kind of out of it.
 Sometimes they start hallucinating, or get somewhat paranoid.
 Infections do effect memory, and can cause memory loss in dementia patients.

 We have lots of material on this website about UTI.
-Look over on the right side bar for, Urinary Tract Infections, Urinary Incontinence, Poop (8 Articles).
+I suggest our search the ARR for, Urinary Tract Infections, or Urinary Incontinence.
 Read up.
 Share the information.
 Get prepared.
 Learn from my experience.